k3s-io/docs/docs/faq/faq.md

 2) Check that you have resolved any [Additional OS Preparation](../advanced/advanced.md#additional-os-preparations).
 Run `k3s check-config` and ensure that it passes.

-3) Search the [K3s GitHub existing issues](https://github.com/k3s-io/k3s/issues) for one that matches your problem.
+3) Search the K3s [Issues](https://github.com/k3s-io/k3s/issues) and [Discussions](https://github.com/k3s-io/k3s/discussions) for one that matches your problem.

 4) Join the [Rancher Slack](https://slack.rancher.io/) K3s channel to get help.